aangelopoulos/im2im-uq/README.md

 conda env create -f environment.yml conda activate im2im-uq
 ```
-You will also need to go through the Weights and Biases setup process that initiates when you run your first sweep.
+You will also need to go through the [Weights and Biases](https://wandb.ai/) setup process that initiates when you run your first sweep.
+You may need to make an account on their website.

 ## Reproducing the results